-I have had many coaches in my life, but none of them have been as good as Valeriy.
+I have had many coaches, but none of them as good as Valeriy.
 Under his guidance, my chess has improved a lot.
 I gave my best ever performance in the Under-12 (2nd place) and Under-1750 (3rd place) sections at the British Chess Championship 2018.
 Valeriy makes chess fun instead of a labor and also has many tricks to make things easy for you.
-I feel proud to be his student.
+I feel proud to be his student. -Arnav Srivastava

 Dr. Jeffrey Plew (Australia) started lessons in January, 2010.
 He played in three Doerberl Cups and made progress every year.
 In the 2010 Doerberl Cup he scored only 50% in the "B" group.
 In the 2011 Doerberl Cup, he shared 3rd-4th.
 In 2012 Jeffrey played in the main event where he beat his first master and got a lot of Elo points.